Q: How do I recover deleted text messages on my iPhone for free?

 Steps to view and restore deleted texts from iTunes Backup:

-- Launch iPhone Recovery software and check Messages & Messages Attachments.
+- Back to iPhone Recovery software and check Messages & Messages Attachments.

 - Next, click on “View iTunes backup”.
 All iTunes backups will be listed there, or you can also import from other folder.
 Select one to extract text messages.

 - After scanning, you will see all the message threads in details.

 - Find the deleted text messages to recover and save them onto computer.

 Of course, you can get back deleted text messages by restoring iPhone from iTunes backup.
 However, all existing texts and data on your iPhone will be replaced by those in the backup.
 If you are fine with this, just follow the steps below:

 - Connect your iPhone to the computer you have synced it with and open iTunes.

 - When your iPhone appears in iTunes, select Summary and click on “Restore Backup…”.

 - Choose the iTunes backup that contains your deleted texts, then click “Restore”.

 Part 4.
 Restore Texts from an Old iCloud Backup